 - The Loan Term – The shorter your loan term he higher your monthly payments will be, but the less interest you will pay over the course of the loan.
 The longer the loan term the lower your monthly payments, but the more interest you will pay.
-It is important to weight up your options with what you can afford, before deciding the length of your loan.
+It is important to weigh up your options with what you can afford, before deciding the length of your loan.

 Fees Involved with Secured Loans